VT-ASIM-LAB/continental_radar_driver/README.md

 #### Services
 * `set_ctrl_relay_cfg [std_srvs/SetBool]`: sends relay control message to activate collision detection.
 * `set_max_distance [ars_40X/MaxDistance]`: configures the maximum distance of far scan, which also changes the range resolution proportionally (near scan maximum distance is set proportionally to half of the far scan maximum distance).
-For ARS 408-21
+For ARS 404-21 the allowed maximum distance range is 150 m - 190 m for the Standard Range firmware and 90 m - 1000 m for the Extended Range firmware.
+For ARS 408-21 the allowed maximum distance range is 196 m - 260 m for the Standard Range firmware and 196 m - 1200 m for the Extended Range firmware.
-* `set_output_type [ars_40X/OutputType]`: configures whether to output clusters, objects, or even to only stand by.
+* `set_output_type [ars_40X/OutputType]`: configures whether to output clusters, objects, or even to just stand by.
 * `set_radar_power [ars_40X/RadarPower]`: configures the transmitted radar power (Tx attenuation).
-The output RCS of cluster and objects will be compensated for this attenuation.
+The output [RCS](https://en.wikipedia.org/wiki/Radar_cross-section) of clusters and objects will be compensated for this attenuation.
 Reducing the output power can improve detection in case of close range scenarios or inside rooms.
 * `set_rcs_threshold [ars_40X/RCSThreshold]`: sets the sensitivity of cluster detection to standard or high sensitivity.
 * `set_send_ext_info [std_srvs/SetBool]`: configures whether extended object information is sent.
 * `set_send_quality [std_srvs/SetBool]`: configures whether object and cluster quality information is sent.
 * `set_sensor_id [ars_40X/SensorID]`: sets the sensor ID to a value from 0 to 7.
-* `set_sort_index [ars_40X/SortIndex]`: selects the sorting index for object list (range or RCS).
+* `set_sort_index [ars_40X/SortIndex]`: selects the sorting index for object list (range or [RCS](https://en.wikipedia.org/wiki/Radar_cross-section)).
 * `set_store_in_nvm [std_srvs/SetBool]`: stores the current configuration to NVM to be read and set at sensor startup.

 #### Parameters